VIPO: Value Function Inconsistency Penalized Offline Reinforcement Learning: Planner details

 For instance, we might define our model predictive model $P_\theta$ to produce a Gaussian distribution with diagonal covariances, parameterized by $\theta$ and conditioned on $s$ and $a$, i.e.: $P_\theta(s', r | s, a) = \mathcal{N}(\bm{\mu}_\theta(s, a), \bm{\Sigma}(s, a))$.
 Then the original model loss has the following form:

-We use Algorithm~\ref{alg2} as a concrete implementation of the PLANNER in Algorithm~\ref{alg1}. \Cref{alg2} is adapted from Algorithm 1 in~\citep{sun2023model}.
 Given a pre-trained environment model $P_\theta$ generated by~\Cref{alg1}, the agent simulates $h$-step rollouts starting from the state in $\mathcal{D}$ in the learned model $P_\theta$ and then stores these synthetic transitions to the replay buffer $\mathcal{D}_m$.
 For policy training, we incorporate the uncertainty quantification $\mathcal{U}(s, a)$ with the soft actor-critic (SAC) algorithm~\citep{haarnoja2018soft}.
-Specifically, we use the uncertainty quantification based on Bellman Inconsistency proposed in~\citep{sun2023model}:
+Specifically, we use the uncertainty quantification based on Bellman Inconsistency proposed in~\citet{sun2023model}:

 where $\bar{Q}_{\psi_k}$ is the target state-action value network obtained by an exponentially moving average of parameters of the state-action value network $Q_{\psi_k}$.
 The objective function for critics is defined as: